 This nutrient is often not given enough coverage yet it is required in over 600 processes in the body.
 Levels can quickly become depleted when the body is under stress, which can impact energy levels, sleep quality, and the ability to actually manage stress.

 Ensure you’re consuming magnesium rich foods such as green leafy vegetables, dark chocolate, and beans and pulses to name a few.
 Try adding a handful of spinach into your smoothie, adding 80g of broccoli to your dinners or even roasting asparagus to snack on with hummus!
 Additionally, adding a can of beans to bolognaise sauces, curries and soups is another great way to increase your magnesium intake.

-- Snack more – but snack right
+4. Snack more – but snack right

-3. Pack in the greens
+6. Pack in the greens

-When you’re out and about or buying lunch on the go try to pack in the green veggies.
 Greens are rich in magnesium which is important for supporting energy and the production of the stress hormones.
 Incorporate a side of greens such as spinach, broccoli or sautéed kale to any meal or try adding rocket or spinach to your sandwiches.

 The gut and the brain are connected – high levels of bad bacteria in the gut can be associated with poor mental wellbeing.
 Fibre plays an important role in feeding the good bacteria within the gut.
 It’s recommended to consume 30g of fibre per day.
 Snacking on fruit and vegetables and switching your white grains for wholegrains can be a simple way to increase your total fibre intake.
 To give you some idea, an apple provides 4g of fibre, a portion of almonds contains around 3g, a serving of chickpeas contains around 7g, and 2 slices of wholegrain bread provides 3g.
 If you’re buying your sandwiches on the way to work opt for wholegrain bread or try out a bean or lentil based salad instead.